develosi/factor_fitness/README.md

 * [SQLite](https://www.sqlite.org/index.html) - Django built-in database used as the database in development mode.

+* [JSON Formatter](https://jsonformatter.org/) - JSON format testing tool used to confirm JSON files.

+* [IMG BOX](https://imgbox.com/) - Used to host images of products outside of AWS cloud.

 * [Heroku](https://www.heroku.com/) - Cloud platform used for deploying the website.

 * [AWS](https://aws.amazon.com/) - Amazon Web Services used for hosting static files and images for the site.